cwcromwell/docs/python_sdk_setup.md

-# How I got started with the Ebay Python Feed SDK
+# Get started with the eBay Python Feed SDK

 Here's what I did:

-* Clone the repository
+* Cloned the repository
-* Install and debug dependencies
+* Installed and debugged dependencies
-* Test usability
+* Verified usability

 Up next: